I love woodworking and like many of you, I love to write about it.

 I spent the rest of the day raking the whole yard looking for every single ice cube.

-I was afraid to let the dogs out again.
-I couldn’t take that chance.
+I was afraid to let the dogs out alone again.
+I couldn’t take the chance.

 Two days later around midnight, he drove by and threw out another batch of poisoned ice cubes.

 The police showed up again and took more samples.
 They said that unless I had a witness there was nothing they could do.
 They suggested we get a security camera so the next day, I bought one and installed it facing the front yard.
 I felt like we finally had a way to catch him.
 I stayed up late every night watching the yard, waiting for him.